 Click on a posting to expand.

-The Burrell College of Osteopathic Medicine (BCOM), a private college of osteopathic medicine in Las Cruces, New Mexico, seeks applications from experienced and enthusiastic professionals for the position of IT Systems Programmer.
-Under the general direction of the Director of Information Systems and Services, this position will work as a part of the Information Technology group to support the various application platforms in use at BCOM, including the Microsoft Office 365 environment, virtualized systems using Microsoft Azure and VMWare, security applications and processes, and various academic and administrative systems and platforms.
-Understanding of BCOM’s mission, vision and goals.
+The Burrell College of Osteopathic Medicine (BCOM), a private college of osteopathic medicine in Las Cruces, New Mexico, seeks applications from experienced and enthusiastic professionals for the position of IT Systems Administrator.
+This position will work as a part of the Information Technology group to support the various application platforms in use at BCOM, including the Microsoft Office 365 environment, virtualized systems using Microsoft Azure and VMWare, security applications and processes, and various academic and administrative systems and platforms.
+This position reports to the Director of Information Systems and Services.

 Develop and maintain effective working relationships; maintain accurate and orderly records; use independent judgment and initiative; organize and direct activities.

-- Education: Bachelor’s degree in a related field (e.g. CS, BCS, Software Engineering)
+- Education: Bachelor’s degree (preferred) in a related field (e.g. CS, BCS, Software Engineering)

-- Experience: 3 to 4 years of experience directly related to the standard duties as outlined.
+- Experience: 2 to 3 years of experience directly related to the standard duties as outlined.